 In the transvaginal mesh litigation, The Judicial Panel on Multi-District Litigation (JPMDL) chose the Honorable Judge Joseph R. Goodwin to preside over the MDLs for claims involving the following manufacturers: C.R.
 Bard, American Medical Systems, Boston Scientific, Ethicon Inc. (Johnson & Johnson), Coloplast Corporation and Cook Medical.
 These MDLs have been centralized in front of Judge Goodwin in the United States District Court, Southern District of West Virginia.
 Our firm is presently litigating a large number of claims for injured women before Judge Goodwin in the federal court proceedings in West Virginia.

-The Tampa vaginal mesh lawyers at Alley, Clark & Greiwe are experienced in claims involving mass tort projects.
+The Tampa transvaginal mesh attorneys at Alley, Clark & Greiwe are experienced in claims involving mass tort projects.
 For nearly three decades, our attorneys have successfully represented thousands of injured persons in Tampa and throughout the State of Florida in various complex product liability and mass tort claims against the makers of dangerous drugs and unsafe medical products.
-These cases have involved claims against diet drug manufacturers, hormone replacement therapy, big tobacco, breast implant manufacturers, as well as claims involving Baycol, Vioxx, Bextra, ProtoGen bladder slingsm and various hip and knee implant manufacturers.
+These cases have involved claims against diet drug manufacturers, hormone replacement therapy, big tobacco, breast implant manufacturers, as well as claims involving Baycol, Vioxx, Bextra, ProtoGen bladder slings, and various hip and knee implant manufacturers.

 Are You Planning Surgery with Transvaginal Mesh?

-Contact Our Vaginal Mesh Attorneys for a Free Consultation
+Contact Our Tampa Transvaginal Mesh Attorneys for a Free Consultation

-If you or a loved one have suffered a serious complication following mesh-repair surgery for pelvic organ prolapse or stress urinary incontinence, please contact an experienced Tampa vaginal mesh attorney at Alley, Clark & Greiwe for a free consultation about your legal rights.
+If you or a loved one have suffered a serious complication following mesh-repair surgery for pelvic organ prolapse or stress urinary incontinence, please contact the experienced transvaginal mesh attorneys at Alley, Clark & Greiwe in Tampa for a free consultation about your legal rights.